asselsh/rsschool-cv/cv.md

 - Astana, Kazakhstan

-I'm an enthusiastic and detail-oriented **Frontend Software Engineer**, seeking an entry-level position with Company to use my skills in coding, troubleshooting complex problems, and assisting in the timely completion of projects.
+I'm an enthusiastic and detail-oriented **Frontend Software Engineer**, seeking an entry-level position to use my skills in coding, troubleshooting complex problems, and assisting in the timely completion of projects.

 ## Skills